 In 2019, Nokian Tyres’ procurement team developed a new classification model for assessing the risks possibly attached to our suppliers globally, excluding the suppliers of sales companies and our own Vianor chain.
 The new model was implemented in the fall of 2019 and it included all the new suppliers.

 During 2020, all the suppliers were risk assessed according to the new classification model.
 The assessment has four different categories: quality, sustainability, business/strategic criticality and safety at work.

 In 2021, we created a risk mitigation plan for new suppliers that were classified as critical or medium critical in any of the four categories in the classification model.
 The plan includes actions such as sustainability on-site audits, requesting a management system certification in terms of quality, environment or safety, responding to self-assessments, for example.

 The procurement category managers also created risk mitigation plans for existing suppliers who have been identified as having risks.
-The backgrounds of all new suppliers are checked according to Nokian Tyres’ Know Your Counterparty process before supplier approval.
+The backgrounds of all new suppliers are checked according to Nokian Tyres’ Due Diligence process before supplier approval.